 - Limited lifetime warranty.

-Heating: This pan is probably the highest-rated for heating in its price range.
+Heating: This pan is highest-rated for heating in its price range.
 The pan, like most cast aluminum, has a 2.5mm thick body which by itself provides excellent heating.
-When you add the 4mm of aluminum (wow!) and 0.6mm of copper to the bottom, you have a pan that can compete at the very top end of the market.
+When you add the 4mm of aluminum (wow!) and 0.6mm of copper to the bottom, you have a pan that can compete at the top end of the market.

 Durability: Like all nonstick, the cooking surface has to be babied to get maximum use out of the skillet.
 Don't use high heat, don't use metal utensils, don't put it in the dishwasher, etc. The pan has three layers of Autograph PTFE and is actually one of the more durable PTFE pans around.
 That just isn't saying a lot.
 But hey, you know going in with nonstick that this is the case, so you may want to give this a higher rating than we did.